kubernetes/kubernetes/docs/devel/releasing.md

 This will do a dry run of the release.
 It will give you instructions at the end for `pushd`ing into the dry-run directory and having a look around.
-`pushd` into the directory and make sure everythig looks as you expect:
+`pushd` into the directory and make sure everything looks as you expect:

 ```console
 git log "${RELEASE_VERSION}"  # do you see the commit you expect?